Purpose and scope

 Concordia University of Edmonton is proud to foster the commitment of our students and faculty to research, and provides opportunities for funding to support collaborative student-professor research activities.
 Student Research Grants are funding opportunities for actively enrolled students to engage in research activities with the support and mentorship of our faculty members.

-Allocation of funds to students for research purposes is governed by the following policy:
+Allocation of funds to students for research purposes is governed by the following guidelines:

-f) The disposition of individual applications and decisions about the allocation of research funds shall be the responsibility of the Research and Faculty Development Committee.
-Any Committee member who has sponsored a pending application will not participate in the discussion and decision on the allocation of funds for that application.
-The Vice President International & Research may approach the Department for an alternate to replace the member who is temporarily withdrawing on grounds of conflict of interest.
-An additional advisory member may be appointed to the Committee by the Vice President International & Research to consider proposals outside the expertise of existing Committee members.
+- The disposition of individual applications and decisions about the allocation of research funds shall be the responsibility of the Research and Faculty Development Committee.
+Due to conflict of interest, any Committee member who has sponsored a pending application will not participate in the discussion and decision on the allocation of funds for that application.

 - Students are limited to one successful application in any 12-month period.
 Duplicate funding requests are strongly discouraged.
 Accordingly, students who received grant funds from other sources to support the proposed activity are not eligible to apply.

 - Research Supervisors are encouraged to assist students in completing the application form.

 To learn about the deadlines for applications to the Student Internal Grant program, please consult this webpage.
 Applications are not accepted year-round.